The Runner’s Edge: Why Cross Country Changes Everything

 Character sustains confidence.

-Aerobic fitness is not merely athletic—it is foundational.
+Aerobic fitness isn’t merely athletic—it’s foundational.
 Strong cardiovascular systems support sleep, focus, emotional regulation, and immunity.

 Healthy students arrive ready to learn.
 Ready to engage.
 Ready to persevere.